 Mount Mary University has authorized the National Student Clearinghouse to provide transcript ordering via the Web.
 You can order transcripts using any major credit card.
 Your card will only be charged after your order has been completed.
 To order an official transcript(s), log-in to the Clearinghouse secure site.
 The site will walk you through placing your order, including delivery options and fees.
+Delivery options include electronic transcripts for institutions that accept them.
 You can order as many transcripts as you like in a single session.
 A processing fee will be charged per recipient.
 Order updates will be emailed to you.
 You can also track your order online.
-If you need help or have questions about the National Student Clearinghouse's transcript ordering service, visit their help center or call 1-703-742-4200.
+If you need help or have questions about the National Student

+Clearinghouse's transcript ordering service, visit their help center or call 1-703-742-4200.
 All indebtedness to the University must be discharged before transcripts will be issued by the Office of the Registrar.